 How to connect with 64-bit MS Access.

-Select the QRemote DSN from the list under “Machine Data Source”
+Select the "QuickBooks POS Data QRemote" DSN from the list under "Machine Data Source."

 (May List Either "QRemote POS Data 64-bit" or "QRemote POS Data 32-bit")

-Select the table(s) you would like to import to MS Access and click “OK”
+Select the table(s) you want to import to MS Access and click "OK."

-MS Access is importing the table(s) information via QRemote.
+MS Access imports the table(s) information via QRemote.

-After all the import process is completed a notification window appears in MS Access.
+After the import process is completed, a notification window appears in MS Access.

-A list of table(s) imported will be shown under “All Access Objects”
+A list of an imported table(s) will be shown under "All Access Objects."

 How to connect with 64-bit MS Excel.